Craftsman tools have long been famous for their durability, reliability, and quality craftsmanship. When Sears Roebuck and Co.

 Most of the time, these tools have no date stamped onto their metal handles or other parts of their bodies.
 However, many older tools feature certain markings that may help you date them.
 You will see other markings on Craftsman tools.
 But these are the most common and provide clues as to the dating of the tool.

-• OPP > indicates that the manufacturer used recycled steel during crafting.
+- OPP> indicates that the manufacturer used recycled steel during crafting.

-• OHU > indicates Underwriter’s Laboratories have tested it.
+- OHU> indicates Underwriter’s Laboratories have tested it.

-• MADE U S A > provides information regarding the registration of the trademark.
+- MADEU S A > provides information regarding the registration of the trademark.

-• R PATD > indicates that it is patented.
+- R PATD> indicates that it is patented.

-• 29.9 > signifies tubing size (in decimal)
+- 29.9> signifies tubing size (in decimal)

-• A G D = American Gear & Machine Co., Inc.
+- A G D= American Gear & Machine Co., Inc.

-Dating Craftsman Tools – The 1940s to Present Day
+Dating Craftsman Tools – The 1940s To Present Day

 Tools from the 40s through today are easy to identify because they all have two unique IDs stamped onto them: A model number/company ID and a part number /serial number.
 The model and company IDs look similar to this: R8100318LH, for example.
 These numbers were handy until Sears Roebuck and Co. bought out Craftsman.

-Since then, new tools have added an additional 4-digit code after the part numbers.
+Since then, new tools have added a 4-digit code after the part numbers.
 So, any tool produced by Sears Indianapolis has the following code stamped into it: R8100318LH0000.
 If you have a set of tools with no part or model number/company ID somewhere on it, check the packaging for one of these codes.

 Different Marking Signifies When Your Tools For Many Different Models Produced In Years Past